microsoft/azuredevopslabs/labs/vstsextend/eclipse/readme.md

 1. Click **Save** to save the connection string

-   >**Note** - Connection Strings configured here will be available as environment variables, prefixed with connection type for Java apps (also for PHP, Python and Node apps).
-In the `DataAccess.java`file under `src/main/java/com/microsoft/example` folder, we retrieve the connection string using the following code
+   {% include note.html content= "Connection Strings configured here will be available as environment variables, prefixed with connection type for Java apps (also for PHP, Python and Node apps).
+In the `DataAccess.java`file under `src/main/java/com/microsoft/example` folder, we retrieve the connection string using the following code" %}

     ````Java
     String conStr = System.getenv("MYSQLCONNSTR_MyShuttleDb");
     ````